NightCrawlerProject/Nethunter-Chroot/README.md

 you point your finger at me for messing up your device, I will laugh at you or something.
 Goodluck on testing.

+Requirements:
+Nethunter app
+Nethunter Terminal
+Nethunter KeX Client
+Atleast 8gb free space to ensure System stability
+Root Access

 ###      How to install     ###
 First:
-You need to have installed nethunter/pocohunter rom, or any rom actually as long as you have nethunter installed, if you wanna use pocohunter here's a link to the project https://github.com/Martinvlba/Pocohunter
+You need to have installed nethunter rom, or any rom actually as long as you have the following installed

+I will soon make a ROM with nethunter features out of the box

 Second:
 Install Magisk(Anything above magisk v20 is enough)